askalione/nodejs-file/README.md

-# File
+# Nodejs-File

-File is a simple utility for working with file path.
+Nodejs-File is a simple utility for working with file path.

 ## Usage